 This procedure is performed similarly to other heat therapies, except it uses a laser instead of microwave energy, radio waves or electrical current to produce heat.
-It generally doesn’t cause impotence or prolonged incontinence.
+It is generally believed that it doesn’t lead to impotence or long-term incontinence.
 However, some laser procedures require lengthy use of a catheter.
 Laser therapy includes transurethral evaporation of the prostate (TUEP), noncontact visual laser ablation of the prostate (VLAP) and interstitial laser therapy.

 A drawback of heat therapies is that no tissue is taken (biopsied) from your prostate gland.
 During surgical treatments for an enlarged prostate, a small sample of your prostate generally is taken by your doctor and examined by a pathologist for possible cancer.

 A prostatic stent is a tiny metal coil.
 During this procedure, it is inserted into your urethra to widen the urethra and keep it open.
-Tissue grows over the stent to hold it in place.
+Stents are securely held in place by tissue growth after placement.
 This treatment produces little or no bleeding and doesn’t require a catheter.
 It may be an option for men who are unwilling or unable to take medications or who are reluctant or unable to have surgery.
 Stents often aren’t ideal for older men who have difficulty wearing or maintaining them, or who are unable to tolerate the procedure.

 Some men find that the stents don’t improve their symptoms.
-Others experience irritation when urinating or have frequent urinary tract infections.
+Many individuals suffer from a burning sensation when they urinate or experience recurrent urinary tract infections.
 These complications, along with the high cost and potential difficulties in removing the stents, have reduced the popularity of this treatment.

 At one time surgery was the most common treatment for benign prostatic hyperplasia (BPH).
-But because of increased use of medications and the development of other less invasive therapies, surgery is on the decline.
+Due to advances in medications and other less traumatic methods of treatment, surgeries are declining in popularity as more people embrace alternative methods.
 Today it’s used mainly for more severe signs and symptoms or if you have complicating factors, such as:

 Fortunately, most men experience few problems.
 Among those with certain health conditions, such as uncontrolled diabetes, cirrhosis of the liver, a major psychiatric disorder, or a serious lung, kidney or heart condition, surgery isn’t usually recommended unless absolutely necessary.

 Surgery for an enlarged prostate requires a hospital stay.
-If you have surgery, you may need to take up to a month off from work.
+After a surgical procedure, it may be necessary to take time off work for recovery, ranging from a few days to a month.
 You’ll also need to avoid heavy lifting, jarring to your lower pelvic area or straining of your lower abdominal muscles for up to two months.

 The types of surgery for an enlarged prostate include:

-This is the most common surgery for an enlarged prostate.
-During the procedure, you’re given a general anesthesia or anesthetized from the waist down with a spinal block.
-A surgeon threads a narrow instrument (resectoscope) into your urethra and uses small cutting tools to scrape away excess prostate tissue.
+An enlarged prostate is commonly treated with surgical procedures, the most frequently used of which is this one.
+During the procedure, you’re given general anesthesia or anesthetized from the waist down with a spinal block.
+During a surgical procedure, a slender tool known as a resectoscope is carefully inserted into the urethra and then used to cut away excess prostate tissue.
 You can expect to stay in the hospital for one to three days after surgery.
 During your recovery, you’ll have a urinary catheter in place for a few days.

 This type of surgery is generally performed only if you have an excessively large prostate, bladder damage or other complicating factors, such as bladder stones or urethral strictures.
 It’s called open because the surgeon makes an incision in your lower abdomen to reach the prostate rather than going up through the urethra.
-During an open prostatectomy, only the inner portion of your prostate gland is removed, leaving the outer portion intact.
+An open prostatectomy typically involves the removal of the inner section of your prostate gland, preserving the outer portion.